 Suicide Prevention Plan

 Suicide is the second leading cause of death for teens in Oregon.
 Teens face a barrage of pressures and stressors that, if uncared for, can amplify the mental health risk factors most commonly associated with suicide.
-When teens feel connected to their schools, friends, and a caring adult, they are better equipped to cope with life in a healthy way.
+When teens feel connected to their schools, friends and caring adults, they are better equipped to cope with life in a healthy way.

 - Recognizes that physical and mental health are integral components of student outcomes, both educationally and beyond graduation